kptdev/kpt/docs/design-docs/08-package-variant.md

 using that upstream, but we want to inject different resources for each one such PackageVariant.
 We also do not want to change the name in the package, because it likely has meaning within the package and will be used by functions in the package.
-Also, different roles controlling the names of the in-package and in- cluster resources.
+Also, different owners control the names of the in-package and in- cluster resources.
 The names in the package are in the control of the package author.
 The names in the cluster are in the control of whoever populates the cluster (for example, some infrastructure team).
 The selector is the glue